Aravindan98/Applied-Statistical-Methods/README.md

 8. Use AR, MA, ARMA, ARIMA, and SARIMA to the wind data for daily/weekly forecasting.
 9. Discuss briefly how you have validated your results of time-series forecasting.

-We worked as a group of 6 students, the team is as follows: Abdul Salim, V.Aravindan, Bhoomi Sawant, Dhruv Patel, Abhinava Arasada, Mohit Jangir.
+We worked as a group of 6 students, the team is as follows: Abdul Khimani, V.Aravindan, Bhoomi Sawant, Dhruv Patel, Abhinava Arasada, Mohit Jangir.

 To view the complete report, please open the file **ASM_report.pdf**, R was the primary language used for our experiments